NEARFoundation/transaction-tracking-app-original/README.md

 To run this project locally:

-1. Make sure you've installed [Node.js] ≥ 18. `nvm use 18`.
+1. Make sure you've installed [Node.js](https://nodejs.org/en/download/package-manager/) ≥ 18. `nvm use 18`.
-1. Install [Mongo](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/) using the instructions in its own section below.
+1. Install and start [Mongo](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/) using the instructions in its own section below.
 1. `cp frontend/.env.development frontend/.env.development.local && cp backend/.env.development backend/.env.development.local`
 1. Edit the values for each of those local env files.
 If you set REACT_APP_ALLOW_DELETING_FROM_DATABASE to "true" in `frontend/.env.development.local` and ALLOW_DELETING_FROM_DATABASE to "true" in `backend/.env.development.local`, you will see a button in the frontend that allows you to delete records from the database, which is useful when you are manually testing whether transaction processing is working after editing the SQL queries.
-1. Start Mongo (unless you'll be starting Docker) with something like `brew services start mongodb-community@5.0`.
+   - Similarly, if you ever want to nuke your local Mongo cache, you can run `yarn drop_actions_and_tasks_and_types`.
 1. Install PostreSQL:

    ```bash